kpannoni/melanoma-project/README.md

 While melanoma has excellent prognosis when detected at an early stage (over 99% 5-year survival), survival drops to 35% for distant-stage disease.
 Early detection is therefore critical for survival.

 Despite a higher incidence of cutaneous melanoma in White patients, Black patients experience significantly worse survival outcomes and increased mortality risk compared to White patients ([Dawes et al., 2016]( https://doi.org/10.1016/j.jaad.2016.06.006)).
 The factors driving these racial disparities are not fully understood.
-This analysis examines whether disparities can be explained by stage at diagnosis and socioeconomic access, or if significant differences persist after accounting for these factors.
+This analysis examines whether disparities can be explained by stage at diagnosis, melanoma subtype, or rural vs urban location, or if significant differences persist after accounting for these factors.

 ## Dataset